GemeenteUtrecht/zaakafhandelcomponent/backend/doc/authorization.rst

 * blueprint permissions
 * atomic permissions.

-Blueprint permission allows a user to perform a particular operation on the defined subset of the objects.
+The blueprint permission allows a user to perform a particular operation on the defined subset of the objects.
 This is the main type of the permissions.
 Blueprint permissions are defined by functional managers in the admin interface of the ZAC.

 The user interface to manage them in the app is **WIP**.

 The subset of the objects (or "blueprint") is defined based on object properties and unique for every permission type.

-For now two blueprints are supported:
+For now, two blueprints are supported:

 * for zaak permissions:
     * zaaktype (``catalogus`` and ``omschrijving``)